• Skip to main content

 The Old Course at St. Andrews is well respected as the “Home of Golf” and is one of the oldest and most famous golf courses in the world.
 It has a rich history dating back to the 15th century, and it’s remained fairly similar since then, echoing with a kind of majestic legend.

-The Old Course is known for its large double greens, deep bunkers, and the iconic Swilcan Bridge on the 18th hole.
-Playing at St. Andrews is a dream for many golfers—it’s not often you get a chance to walk in the footsteps of legends on a course that has hosted numerous Open Championships.
+Golfers recognize the Old Course for its large double greens, deep bunkers, and the iconic Swilcan Bridge on the 18th hole.
+Many dream of playing at St. Andrews because few courses offer the chance to walk in the footsteps of golf legends.in the footsteps of legends on a course that has hosted numerous Open Championships.

 Bandon Dunes Golf Resort – Bandon, Oregon, USA